ibnaleem/youtube-video-summarizer/docs/README.md

 # Youtube Video Summarizer
-This is a YouTube Video Summarizer tool that utilizes the power of OpenAI's Whisper API and PyTube library to download YouTube videos, transcribe them, and generate summaries using the GPT-3.5 language model.
+This is a tool that utilizes the power of OpenAI's Whisper API and PyTube library to download YouTube videos, transcribe them, and generate summaries using the GPT-3.5 language model.

 # Dependencies
 To run this application, you need the following dependencies installed: